-Harris County Municipal Utility District No. 120 of Harris County, Texas (the "District") was created effective October 7, 1974, by an Order of the Texas Water Rights Commission, presently known as the Texas Commission on Environmental Quality (the "Commission").
-Pursuant to the provisions of Chapters 49 and 54 of the Texas Water Code, as amended, the District is empowered to purchase, operate and maintain all facilities, plants and improvements necessary to provide water, sanitary sewer service, storm sewer drainage, irrigation, solid waste collection and disposal, including recycling, and to construct parks and recreational facilities for the residents of the District.
-The District is also empowered to contract for or employ its own peace officers with powers to make arrests and to establish, operate and maintain a fire department to perform all fire-fighting activities within the District.
-The Board of Directors held its first meeting on November 20, 1974, and the first bonds were sold on July 14, 1977.
+The District was created by an order of the Texas Commission on Environmental Quality (the "Commission"), effective April 5, 2017, in accordance with the Texas Water Code, Chapters 49 and 54.
+The District is empowered to purchase, operate and maintain all facilities, plants and improvements necessary to provide water, wastewater service, storm sewer drainage, irrigation, to construct roads, and to construct parks and recreational facilities for the residents of the District.
+The Board of Directors held its first meeting on March 19, 2019, and the District's first bonds closed on November 17, 2023.